aalok-sathe/surprisal/README.md

      3.998      6.856      0.619      4.115      7.612      3.031      4.817      1.233      7.033
 ```

+### extracting surprisal over a substring

 A surprisal object can be aggregated over a subset of tokens that best match a span of words or characters.
 Word boundaries are inherited from the model's standard tokenizer, and may not be consistent across models,
-so using character spans is the default and recommended option.
+so using character spans when slicing is the default and recommended option.
 Surprisals are in log space, and therefore added over tokens during aggregation.
 For example:
 ```python
 >>> [s] = m.surprise("The cat is on the mat")